KSchlagowski/DockerChatbot/README.md

 ## How it Works

 1. **Web Scraping**: The chatbot uses BeautifulSoup to scrape content from Docker's official documentation.
+The GPT model autonomously identifies which documentation page to scrape based on the user's query.
-2. **Keyword Extraction**: Spacy is used to extract key terms from user queries.
+2. **Keyword Extraction**: SpaCy is used to extract key terms from user queries.
 3. **Text Embedding and Search**: LangChain and FAISS are used in later versions to enhance document search and response relevance.
 4. **API Interaction**: The bot queries OpenAI models (GPT-4o-mini) to process and format answers.